achang30/Covid_Prediction_Augmentation/README.md

 # Data Augmentation for Covid-19 Classification

-### Note: A comprehensive analysis can be found in the pdf file titled Data Augmentation for Covid.
+### Note: A more comprehensive analysis can be found in the pdf file titled Data Augmentation for Covid.

 Allen Chang